wazuh/wazuh-documentation/source/user-manual/manager/manual-integration.rst

 `Maltiverse <https://whatis.maltiverse.com/>`__ is an open and collaborative platform for indexing and searching Indicators of Compromise (IoCs).
 It works as a broker for Threat intelligence sources.
 Maltiverse aggregates information from more than a hundred different public, private and community sources.

-This integration identifies IoCs in Wazuh alerts via the Maltiverse API and generates new enriched ones inserting new fields, following the threat taxonomy of the ECS standard (Elastic Common Schema).
+This integration identifies IoCs in Wazuh alerts via the Maltiverse API.
+It generates new alerts enriched with Maltiverse data.
+The Maltiverse data fields are based on the threat taxonomy of the ECS standard (Elastic Common Schema).

 To set up this integration, do the following.